isomerpages/govtech-corp/_for-government-agencies/Data & AI/GovText.md

 understanding.&nbsp;</p>
 <p>GovText is offered as a web portal tool and as a model-hosting platform,
-with the latter providing text analytics services via APIs for government agencies.
-It has been tapped for the development of the OneService Chatbot, where its capabilities enabled the prediction of the case category of submitted feedback and the relevant agency that should respond.</p>
+with the latter providing text analytics services via APIs for government agencies.</p>
+<p>It has been tapped for the development of the OneService Chatbot, where
+its capabilities enabled the prediction of the case category of submitted feedback and the relevant agency that should respond.</p>
 <h3>Why use GovText?</h3>
-<p>GovText currently has two tools: Topic Modelling and Summarisation.
-With
+<p>GovText currently has two tools: <strong>Topic Modelling</strong> and <strong>Summarisation</strong>.</p>
-the former, you can process data from surveys or feedback forms and extract key insights and findings.
+<p>With the former, you can process data from surveys or feedback forms and
+extract key insights and findings.
 The Summarisation tool takes a document and generates an abridged version, with the now concise text still retaining essential information.</p>
 <h4>Topic Modelling</h4>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Products and Services/_compressed__wordcloud_screenshot.jpg">
 </div>